rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

   discuss Rust's internals
 * The [generated documentation for Rust's compiler][gdfrustc]
-* The [Rust reference][rr], even though it doesn't specifically talk about Rust's internals is a great resource nonetheless
+* The [Rust reference][rr], even though it doesn't specifically talk about Rust's internals, is a great resource nonetheless
 * Although out of date, [Tom Lee's great blog article][tlgba] is very helpful
 * [rustaceans.org][ro] is helpful, but mostly dedicated to IRC
 * The [Rust Compiler Testing Docs][rctd]